paths-erc/docs/gis/vectorization-protocol.md

 #### Other metadada
 - `visible` (*Integer, 1*), wether a feature is visible (**1**) or not (**0** or **null**).
 This is different from `reconstr` since a feature might be not reconstructed (reconstr = null\|0) but no more visible (visible = null\|0) because buried or damaged and lost.
 - `scale` (*Integer, 10*), the scale of the original plan from which the feature has been vectorized.
 Enter only the second part of the ratio scale, presuming that the first part is always 1, eg. for ratio scale **1:200000** enter **200000**.
-- `zoteroid` (*String, 30*), enter the textual id of the bibliographic record containing the original image in Zotero database.
+- `source` (*String, 30*), contains the bibliographic or archive reference to the document used as the source for the vectorization.
+At PAThs, the Zotero identifier of [PAThs official bibliographic repository is being used](https://www.zotero.org/groups/2189557/erc-paths).
-- `zoterodet` (*String, 255*), enter page number and or figure number of the bibliographic record containing the original image.
+- `subsource` (*String, 255*), enter page number and or figure number of the bibliographic record containing the original image.
 - `operator` (*String, 255*), name or codename of the operator who vectorised the image.
-- `date` (*Datetime*), Datetime of the vectorisation process.
+- `date` (*Datetime*), Datetime of the vectorization process.

 #### Elevation
 - `z` (*Double, 7,2*), elevation of the feature for extrusion purposes